 With nearly 30 billion connected devices set to be deployed worldwide by 2020, IoT adoption is growing rapidly as organizations better understand the value of the data, telemetry, and the improved control and communications that these devices can offer for themselves and their customers.
 However, sometimes growth can outpace processes, leading to gaps that can leave these devices open to exploit.

 How secure is your IoT environment?
-Download the white paper, written by Rob Black, CISSP, and Fractional CISO, and learn how to tackle IoT security by managing identities and privileges.
+Download the white paper, written by Rob Black, CISSP, and Fractional CISO, and learn how to tackle IoT security by managing identities and privileges. get the guide

 It wasn’t just the Mirai botnet that brought this to light – there have been several other IoT-related exploits and breaches reminding us that security can’t be an afterthought for manufacturers—or for customers.
 And, when it comes to industrial IoT (IIoT), the stakes are even higher.
 Unfortunately, the Internet of Things is increasingly living up to the more cynical appellation it’s been given: the Insecurity of Things!